BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Ruthless Commander** `ACTIVE` - Friendly Corsair Warrior models within 3" may re-roll a single dice during the Duel roll, after any other re-rolls from other sources have been used.
+- **Ruthless Commander** `ACTIVE`

+Friendly Corsair Warrior models within 3" may re-roll a single dice during the Duel roll, after any other re-rolls from other sources have been used.
 However, if they use this bonus and still fail to win the Duel roll, they immediately suffer a Strength 2 hit.
 Only a single Corsair Warrior can use this special rule in each Combat.

 </div>